LLNL/Silo/docs/subsets.md

     The format substring is `block_%02dx%02d`.
     The expression substring for the argument to the first conversion specifier (`%02d`) is `n/256`.
     The expression substring for the argument to the second conversion specifier (also `%02d`) is `n%16`.
-    When this expression is evaluated, the region’s natural number will be inserted for `n` and the div and mod operators will be evaluated.
+    When this expression is evaluated, the region's natural number will be inserted for `n` and the div and mod operators will be evaluated.
     This naming scheme might be useful for a region array of 256 regions to be named as a 2D array of regions with names like "block_09x11".

   `"@domain_%03d@n"`
   : The delimiter character is `@`.
     The format substring is `domain_%03d`.
     The expression substring for the argument to the one and only conversion specifier is `n`.
-    When this expression is evaluated, the region’s natural number is inserted for `n`.
+    When this expression is evaluated, the region's natural number is inserted for `n`.
     This results in names like "domain_000", "domain_001", etc.

   `"@domain_%03d@n+1"`